yammerjp/gimonfu/README.md

 This API key is fake.

-Please register your user id, API key and blog id.
+Please register your user id, API key, and blog id.

 ## License